You are here : At Home > Water resources > Central

 *The long term average (LTA) has been calculated statistically, using the long term data record for this hydrograph.
 The respective drought zones are used as operational triggers and have been derived using the LTA.

-Groundwater levels started to increase in September and remain well above average for the time of year due to the above average rainfall during the last recharge period and early start to this recharge season, and continue to recover at a slower rate than the LTA.
-Groundwater levels are likely to remain above average over the next six months if rainfall is greater than 60% of the LTA.
-As a result of the above average levels, groundwater is likely to continue providing support to chalk stream flows next spring/summer.
-Groundwater levels are currently in a higher position than the above average conditions experienced in 2013-14 and 2020-21 but in a lower position than 2000-01 at the end of February.
+Groundwater levels started to decrease in March due to below average rainfall and effective precipitation during February and March.
+Groundwater levels however are likely to remain above average over the next six months if rainfall is greater than 60% of the LTA.
+Groundwater levels are currently in a higher position than the above average conditions experienced in 2013-14 and 2020-21 but in a lower position than 2000-01 at the end of March.

 Please refer to our Drought Plan for further information about droughts and how we manage them.